adamsmd/emacs-preload/Usage.md

---connect-timeout FLOAT | Maximum seconds to keep attempting to connect to a server (default '10.0') --stop-delay FLOAT | Seconds to wait between stopping servers (default '0.1') --kill-delay FLOAT | Seconds to wait between SIGTERM and SIGKILL when killing servers (default '1.0') --prefix STR | Prefix to use for server names, links, and sockets (default 'preload-') --link-dir DIR | Directory in which to place links (default '/home/adamsmd/.emacs.d/preload') --socket-dir DIR | The directory in which emacs stores its sockets (default '/tmp/emacs1000')
+--connect-timeout FLOAT | Maximum seconds to keep attempting to connect to a server (default '10.0') --stop-delay FLOAT | Seconds to wait between stopping servers (default '0.1') --kill-delay FLOAT | Seconds to wait between SIGTERM and SIGKILL when killing servers (default '1.0') --prefix STR | Prefix to use for server names, links, and sockets (default 'emacs-preload-') --link-dir DIR | Directory in which to place links (default '/home/adamsmd/.emacs.d/emacs-preload') --socket-dir DIR | The directory in which emacs stores its sockets (default '/tmp/emacs1000')

 subcommands: |